isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 which case it adds nothing to the result.

-Otherwise, the first argument must be of the form `ctor:suc` `x`, in which case we assume `x` `def:+` `y` properly implements addition.
-Then, we observe the fact that $(m + n) + p = m + (n + p)$.
+Otherwise, the first argument must be of the form `ctor:suc` `x`, in which case we assume `bind:x y:x + y` properly implements addition.
+Then, we observe the fact that $(1 + x) + y = 1 + (x + y)$.
 This is our first mathematical proof, although it is a rather "loose" one: argued out in words, rather than being *checked* by the computer.
 Nevertheless, it is a great achievement on our path towards mathematical fluency and finesse.

 To wrap things up, we will add a fixity declaration for `def:_+_` so that it behaves nicely as an infix operator.
 We must choose a direction for repeated additions to associate.
-In fact, it doesn't matter one way or another, and we used that fact in the inductive case of `def:_+_`.
-But, looking forwards, we realize that subtraction *must* be left-associative in order to get the right answer, and therefore it makes sense that addition should also be reft-associative.
-And, as a matter of convention, we will pick precedence 6 for this operator.
+In fact, it doesn't matter one way or another (and we used the fact that it doesn't matter in the inductive case of `def:_+_`.)
+But, looking forwards, we realize that subtraction *must* be left-associative in order to get the right answer, and therefore it makes sense that addition should also be left-associative.
+As a matter of convention, we will pick precedence 6 for this operator.

 ```agda
   infixl 6 _+_